samdroidpiercy/justParkTest/README.md

 I have used an extension function for getCardDrawable, as this is extendable code that is used in more than one place.

-I have used an extension function to enbolden the title part of the text for each name/value pair after a certain point.
+I have used an extension function to enbolden the name part of the text for each name/value pair after a certain point.
 This allows us to use one textview rather than two for each name/value pair in the display and highlights the fact that a bit of code can infact be more readable than a bunch of xml.

 I have used a scrollview for the details fragment, as these will not fit on very short screens and when more details are added, all screen will need the scroll functionality.